Too Much Money in Politics

 You aren’t smart enough?
 Have you seen these incumbents deny global warming, prefer government shut down and credit damage to compromise, and otherwise posture – or should I say prostitute themselves – for more money and to appeal to their base?
 Not only are you more than smart enough, you have higher ethics and a better sense of priorities.

-File in January to get your name on a primary ballot.
-It’s too time consuming to get on the fall ballot as an independent, and you would not have a chance if you did.
-Currently 95% of voters are partisan and 5% ‘undecided’.
-You have to win a primary.
+Option 1: File in January to get your name on a partisan primary ballot.
+Option 2: It’s difficult but not impossible to get on the fall ballot as an independent.
 Don Quixote might have a chance after all.

 Free television and radio campaign coverage: The single greatest expense in campaigning would be eliminated.
 Although providing time to candidates without charge is within the spirit of the existing mission statement of the Federal Communications Commission, legislation would likely be required for the FCC to specifically require stations/networks to do so.
 Great idea, used successfully elsewhere, and developed exhaustively by Kari Garcia in Broadcasting Democracy: Why America's Political Candidates Need Free Airtime [17 CommLaw Conspectus 267, 2008].
 Senator McCain and others have pursued this idea since at least 2003, when the Our Democracy, Our Airwaves Act was introduced as S.1497.
 The Act included specific time and eligibility standards.
 Will this ever happen?
 Keep your fingers crossed.